pce1991/MosaicBook/hash_tables.md

 Again, there are many ways to implement a hash table, but the version in Mosaic uses what's known as a `probe` to handle the case of collisions.
 First, we need to keep an array of bools to note if a slot is occupied or not.
 Then when we hash a key, before we place it in that slot we need to look to see if that slot is already occupied because of a hash collision.
 If it isn't, then we simply put the value in the slot.
 But if it is we simply "probe" forward one index at a time.
 You can read `hashtable.h` for more details.

 Now for the API.
 We create a hash table by specifying the type of our keys and the type of our values.
+We want our key to be `const char *` so we can use string literals, but also because the implementation treats strings slightly differently.
+Normally keys are simply compared by their values, but for a string key we don't want to compare by the value, as two strings with the same content may have different values because they point to different memory addresses.
+But we want to treat those strings as the same, so hashtable.h makes an exception for `const char*` and compares the contents of the string instead of simply checking if `a == b`.

 ```
 HashTable<const char *, int32> map = {};